-2.2 The Context for Cybernetics and Design
+3.2 The Context for Cybernetics and Design

-To connect design with cybernetics is not new.
-Both Christopher Alexander (in 1964) [1] and Horst Rittel (in 1965) [41] acknowledge the influence of cybernetician Ross Ashby's Design for a Brain (written in 1952) [3].
+To connect design with cybernetics is not new.1 Both Christopher Alexander (in 1964) [1] and Horst Rittel (in 1965) [36] acknowledge the influence of cybernetician Ross Ashby's Design for a Brain (written in 1952) [2].
 Rittel notes in his "Universe of Design" lectures, "The explicit view of Ashby is of the designer as regulator."
-[41, p.
+[36, p.
 91].
-Rittel explains, "Design has been defined as a purposeful and goal seeking activity" [41, p.
+Rittel explains, "Design has been defined as a purposeful and goal seeking activity" [36, p.
 124].

 Framing the design process as a single feedback loop can be a useful first approximation; it emphasizes several key aspects of the process - iteration; error correction; information flowing from designer through environment and back again; and perhaps even convergence on a goal, as Simon suggested (in 1969), "changing existing situations into preferred ones."
-[44, p.
+[39, p.
 111].

 Yet, framing the design process as a single feedback loop is a gross simplification.
 Even simple design situations involve multiple levels of structure, meaning, and goals - nested components and subcomponents, networks of signs (in the semiotic sense), and hierarchies of goals and means for achieving them.
 While the design process may seek a sort of homeostasis, it is less like the self-regulation of a thermostat and more like autopoiesis, the self-generation of a living organism.
-Far from being unitary (controlling a single variable, e.g., heat), the system is "fractal", in the sense that feedback loops operate across a range of scales, "in the large and in the small," as John Rheinfrank has said [8, p.
-11], and these feedback loops are connected in a vast web.
+Far from being unitary (controlling a single variable, e.g., heat), the system is "fractal", in the sense that feedback loops operate across a range of scales, in the large and in the small, and these feedback loops are connected in a vast web.